 For more, click here.

-The Commodity Futures Trading Commission didn’t give the Securities and Exchange Commission full information about MF Global (MFGLQ) Holdings Ltd., leaving the agency with incomplete knowledge of the company’s liquidity, the House Financial Services panel said in a report on MF Global’s collapse.
+The Commodity Futures Trading Commission didn’t give the Securities and Exchange Commission full information about MF Global (MFGLQ:US) Holdings Ltd., leaving the agency with incomplete knowledge of the company’s liquidity, the House Financial Services panel said in a report on MF Global’s collapse.

 “There is no record of meaningful communication between the SEC and the CFTC until the week before the company’s bankruptcy.
 When these regulators finally tried to coordinate, it was disorganized and haphazard,” the CFTC said in the report.